 First log into the SmarterMail web interface as the domain administrator (default is postmaster).
 If the web interface address or password isn't known, log in automatically at: Winhost Control Panel > Sites > the applicable domain name > Email > SmarterMail Manager

 After clicking Enable, a pop-up with a TXT record will be displayed.
-Add the TXT record to the domain's DNS, allow time for DNS propagation, then click the Enable button once more.
+Add the TXT record to the domain's DNS and click Save.
+SmarterMail will then automatically perform a DNS check to enable DKIM.

 If hosting DNS through Winhost, in a separate window navigate to the DNS Manager: Winhost Control Panel > Domains > Manage (DNS) > Manage TXT Record > Add